The Napa Wine Project

 Their wines appeal to serious wine enthusiasts and collectors and perhaps to those who are partial to fine art.
 And because John and Heidi produce a number of wines under various labels, collectors certainly have a diversity of wines to choose from in their portfolio.
 And a surprising offering for a Napa winery is their Lone Whisker, a 93.8 proof Bourbon Whiskey.
 Aged for 12 years in barrel, this whisky is remarkably smooth on the palate.

-For more information about Au Sommet, visit www.ausommetwine.com, Amuse Bouche, visit: www.amusebouchewine.com and Coupe de Foudre, www.coupdefoudrewine.com
+For more information about Au Sommet, to make a tasting reservation or to purchase wine, visit www.ausommetwine.com, Amuse Bouche, visit: www.amusebouchewine.com and Coup de Foudre, www.coupdefoudrewine.com

 Amuse Bouche, downtown Napa